 Import an STL file of a simple bracket model using the importGeometry function.
 This function reconstructs the faces, edges and vertices of the model.
 It can merge some faces and edges, so the numbers can differ from those of the parent CAD model.

 Plot the geometry and turn on face labels.
 You will need the face labels to define the boundary conditions.

-The problem has two boundary conditions: the back face (face 4) is immobile and the front face has an applied load.
-All other boundary conditions, by default, are free boundaries.
+The problem has two boundary conditions: the back face is immobile and the front face has an applied load.
+All other boundary conditions, by default, are free Neumann boundaries.

-Apply a distributed load in the negative -direction to the front face (face 8).
+Apply a distributed load in the negative -direction to the front face, face 6.

 Create a mesh that uses 10-node tetrahedral elements with quadratic interpolation functions.
 This element type is significantly more accurate than the linear interpolation (four-node) elements, particularly in elasticity analyses that involve bending.

-bracketThickness = 1e-2; % Thickness of horizontal plate with hole, meters generateMesh(model,'Hmax',bracketThickness); figure pdeplot3D(model) title('Mesh with Quadratic Tetrahedral Elements');
+bracketThickness = 1e-2; % Thickness of horizontal plate with hole, meters hmax = bracketThickness; % Maximum element length for a moderately fine mesh generateMesh(model,'Hmax',hmax,'GeometricOrder','quadratic'); figure pdeplot3D(model); title('Mesh with Quadratic Tetrahedral Elements');

-Here, the plotting routine uses the 'jet' colormap, which has blue as the color representing the lowest value and red representing the highest value.
-The bracket loading causes face 8 to dip down, so the maximum -displacement appears blue.
+By default, the plotting routine uses the 'jet' colormap, which has blue as the color representing the lowest value and red representing the highest value.
+The bracket loading causes face 6 to dip down, so the maximum -displacement appears blue.